Sneeze shields made of polycarbonate protect against pathogens in the air.

 With a Desk Shield, you can provide your students with extra classroom protection.
 If social distancing is not possible, create a physical barrier between desks to help prevent the spread of germs.
 Select from a variety of sizes and add graphics to match a classroom theme or to remind students about important health procedures.
 The 1/4" polycarbonate Desk Edge Shields are an economical alternative to plexiglass shields and acrylic solutions to help students return to school safely.

-Provide protection at high-traffic areas such as reception desks, individual desktops, conference rooms, lunchroom tables, student desks, and teacher desks.
-When social distancing isn't possible, add a shield to protect from airborne droplets.
-This protective barrier fits most counters and doesn’t require any adjustments to your existing furnishings.
+Assist in providing protection to high-traffic areas such as reception desks, individual desktops, conference rooms, lunchroom tables, student desks, and teacher desks.
+In situations where social distancing cannot be achieved, you can add a shield to protect you from airborne droplets.
+Your existing furnishings will not need to be adjusted to fit this protective barrier.

-- Portable solution won't damage your existing furnishings
+- The portable solution won't damage your existing furniture

-- Polycarbonate sheets are naturally UV resistant, have high-impact resistance, and maintain their transparency, color, and shape for years
+- The sheets of polycarbonate are naturally UV-resistant, have a high impact resistance, and maintain their transparency, color, and shape for many years to come

-- Polycarbonate sheets are as transparent as glass, and they are 250x more resistant to breakage as standard glass and 30x stronger than acrylic
+- The polycarbonate sheets are as transparent as glass, and their breakage resistance is 250 times that of standard glass and 30 times that of acrylic

-- Highly resistant to acids and other chemicals such as gasoline
+- Resistant to acids, gasoline, and other chemicals